hmans/rbfu/README.md

 Yes, just like [RVM](http://beginrescueend.com/) and [rbenv](https://github.com/sstephenson/rbenv)!
 "Why, good sir", I hear you ask, "do we need another one of these?"
 Well, there isn't really anything wrong with RVM nor rbenv; they simply didn't work the way I would like this stuff to work.
 So one day I decided to scratch my own itch.
 There you go.
+As to the details of that itch, I could probably write a nice, big blog article about this; let's just say for now that I believe both RVM and, ironically, rbenv are simply trying to do too much.

-rbfu does one thing and one thing only:
+See, rbfu does one thing and one thing only:

 * **Switch to a specified version of Ruby.** It does so by modifying the current environment with a modified `$PATH` and various related variables.
+It doesn't override anything in your system at all; as far as all the beautiful things you code and run are concerned, rbfu is completely, entirely, utterly invisible.

 rbfu (especially compared to RVM and rbenv) **does not do any of the following**:

-* **Switch Ruby versions automagically.** You always switch versions explicitly (eg. `rbfu 1.9.3-p0`).
+* **Switch Ruby versions automagically.** You have to switch versions explicitly (eg. `rbfu 1.9.3-p0`).
+This is by design; please don't submit patches adding any kind of automatic behavior.
-* **Install Rubies.** Well, there's a little helper command available that hooks into the excellent [ruby-build](https://github.com/sstephenson/ruby-build).
+* **Install Rubies.** Well, there's a little helper command available that hooks into the excellent [ruby-build](https://github.com/sstephenson/ruby-build), but you can also compile your Rubies yourself if that is what pushes your buttons.
-* **Override existing shell functions or executables.** I've never been a big fan of RVM hooking into `cd`, but in my opinion rbenv's shim executable approach is even worse.
+* **Override existing shell functions or executables.** I've never been a big fan of RVM hooking into `cd`, but in my opinion rbenv's shim executable approach is even worse. rbfu completely and entirely stays in the background.
+Like a good roadie.
+Or a silent assassin.
+Except it doesn't kill you.
-* **Manage gemsets.** Please use [Bundler](http://gembundler.com/) for managing your gems, it's great.
+* **Manage gemsets.** Seriously, please just use [Bundler](http://gembundler.com/) for managing your gems, it's great.

 ### Installation

-Simply clone the rbfu repository to `$HOME/.rbfu/`:
+For the time being, rbfu assumes it's running from `$HOME/.rbfu/`.
+Install it by simply cloning the rbfu repository:

     git clone git://github.com/hmans/rbfu.git ~/.rbfu